toitware/quectel-cellular/README.md

 # Quectel cellular
 Drivers for quectel modems.

+This repository contains drivers for the following modems:
+- BG96

 ## Using the driver as a service
 The easiest way to use the module is to install it in a separate container and let it provide its network implementation as a service.